People of USA

 She // Her // Hers

 Isabelle Hong Martin is an arts administrator with a background in classical music, visual art and art history, and independent documentary.
 She previously held positions at Kartemquin Films and the John F. Kennedy Center for the Performing Arts, and is thrilled to rejoin the team at USA, where she was an intern during graduate school.
 Isabelle received her M.A. in Art History from the University of Illinois at Chicago and B.A. in Art History & Visual Studies with a minor in Music Performance (Cello) from the University of Kentucky.
 You can find her research published in the International Journal of Comic Art; Trans-Scripts, the student-edited interdisciplinary humanities journal based at the University of California, Irvine; and the Pace University Press Journal of Comics and Culture.
-Born in South Korea, raised in Louisville, KY, and based in Chicago, Isabelle is a proud transracial adoptee.
-In her spare time, she enjoys watching hockey, knitting, archery, reading nonfiction, playing Spiritfarer on Nintendo Switch, and finding the city’s best spots to grab a beer or bubble tea.
+Outside of USA, she serves on the board of The Story Theatre; on the Steering Committee of the Asian American Documentary Network; and on the Foundation for Asian American Independent Media team.
+Her life is enriched by watching hockey, knitting, and reading nonfiction.

 Staff Anne Ishii